Fine shape I: Introduction

-One remarkable feature of fine shape of Polish spaces is that three naturally available approaches to it: \begin{itemize} \item one based on neighborhoods, \item one based on compacta and \item one based simultaneously on neighborhoods and compacta \end{itemize} yield the same result.
-A basic form of this somewhat miraculous symmetry appears already in Proposition \ref{duality}.
-Borsuk \cite{Bor} has observed that in his original setting (of non-strong shape defined by countable fundamental sequences) the corresponding three approaches all differ from each other on non-compact metrizable spaces, even though they all coincide on compact metrizable spaces.
+By Theorem \ref{3-defs} the following three naturally available approaches to fine shape: \begin{enumerate} \item[($\nu$)] one based on neighborhoods, \item[($\kappa$)] one based on compacta and \item[($\kappa\nu$)] one based simultaneously on neighborhoods and on compacta \end{enumerate} all yield the same result.
+Borsuk \cite{Bor} has observed that in his original setting (based on countable ``fundamental sequences'') the corresponding three shape theories all differ from each other on metrizable spaces, even though they all coincide on compacta.
 This observation of Borsuk dates from 1972, when, in his own words, ``the attempts to extend [the theory of shape of compacta] onto arbitrary metrizable spaces [we]re only at the beginning'' \cite{Bor}.
 However, subsequent literature on the subject only aggravated the situation by producing still more of inequivalent definitions (see e.g.\ \cite{San}).
-The basic dichotomy was between {\it (strong) shape} and {\it compactly generated (strong) shape}; but as the two approaches are now reconciled by fine shape, this appears to have been a false dichotomy after all.

-Another remarkable feature of fine shape is that both Steenrod--Sitnikov homology \footnote{Also known as Massey homology and as Borel--Moore homology with constant coefficients.} and \v Cech cohomology \footnote{Also known as Alexander--Spanier cohomology and as sheaf cohomology with constant coefficients.} are proved to be its invariants (see \S\ref{invariance}).
-This appears to be a first result of its kind.
-It is quite trivial that \v Cech cohomology is an invariant of strong shape, whereas Steenrod--Sitnikov homology is an invariant of compactly generated strong shape.
-However, it remains unknown whether Steenrod--Sitnikov homology of Polish spaces is an invariant of strong shape.
-In 1995 Sklyarenko emphasized the question of strong shape invariance of Steenrod--Sitnikov homology in the wider class of paracompact spaces and remarked that its solution ``will likely be a test not only for Steenrod--Sitnikov homology, but also for the strong shape theory itself'' \cite{Sk6}.